11 May It’s Time to Exit. Are you Ready?

 If you have done a financial assessment, a little soul searching and have begun working with a business broker or M&A advisor to determine that now is a good time to sell your business, then there are several steps you’ll need to take.
 You can be sure that any serious prospective buyer will want a good deal of information regarding your company.

-At the top of the list of items potential buyers will want to see are three years of profit and loss statements as well as federal income tax returns for the business.
-Other important documents ranging from lease and lease related documents, lists of loans against the business and a copy of a franchise agreement, when applicable, are all additional documents that you will need to provide.
-You should also have a list of fixtures and equipment, copies of equipment leases, lists of fixtures and equipment, and an approximate amount of inventory on hand.
-A failure to not have this information organized and ready to present at a moment’s notice could be a costly mistake.
+At the top of the list of items potential buyers will want to see are three years of financial statements (profit and loss statements / balance sheets) as well as federal income tax returns for the business.
+Other important documents ranging from lease documents, payroll records, a list of the business assets, and an inventory list are all additional documents that you will likely need to provide although every buyer is different in terms of the due diligence they conduct.
+A failure to not have this information organized and ready to deliver to a potential buyer could be a costly mistake.

 Working with professionals, such as accountants, lawyers, and brokers, is a savvy move.
 Owning and operating a business can be a complex process, and the same holds true for selling a business.
 Investing the time to seek out experienced and professional advice is the first step in selling your business.